VimsRocz/IMU/README.md

 (`IMU_X001`–`IMU_X003`).
 Provide a YAML configuration to process additional logs.
 Task 6 (truth overlay) and Task 7 (evaluation) are performed automatically for each run.
-The additional figures are written to `results/` with the evaluation plots placed inside `results/task7/<tag>/`.
-Task 7 uses the dataset tag as a prefix where `<tag>` concatenates the IMU file, GNSS file and method.
+The additional figures are written to `results/` with filenames starting with the dataset tag `<tag>` that concatenates the IMU file, GNSS file and method.
 Example:
 `IMU_X002_GNSS_X002_Davenport_task7_3_residuals_position_velocity.pdf`
 will appear in that folder.
 The helper module `src/naming.py` provides :func:`build_tag` and